 Wedding day means it’s go time.
 Here’s what to do when you’re not saying your “I do’s.”

 It may sound simple, but there are so many moving parts on the day of the wedding that adhering to the schedule or timeline the wedding planner has created will help things run smoothly.
-You may not be in hair and makeup for hours, but you’ll have a number of groomsmen getting dressed (tying bow ties and pinning corsages takes longer than you think), you’ll be taking pre-ceremony photos, and perhaps reviewing your vows if you’ve written them yourself.
-“All I ask of any clients is to get ready on time!
-Be dressed and ready by the time it says on the timeline,” says Lee.
-The star quarterback wouldn’t miss kick-off would he?
+You may not be in hair and makeup for hours, but you’ll have a number of groomsmen getting dressed (tying bow ties and pinning corsages takes longer than you think), taking pre-ceremony photos, and perhaps reviewing your vows if you’ve written them yourself.
+"All I ask of any client is to get ready on time!
+Be dressed and ready by the time it says on the timeline," says Lee.
+The star quarterback wouldn’t miss a kickoff, would he?
 Treat your wedding day like you’re the quarterback.
 The ceremony is the big game (but maybe keep that analogy to yourself).

 Manage Your Side of the Family

-Again, as the captain of your “family and friends” team, you might be required to put out some last minute fires with your family.
+Again, as the captain of your "family and friends" team, you might be required to put out some last-minute fires with your family.
 Did your cousin miss his early flight?
-Or, did your mom and aunt get into a tiff?
+Or did your mom and aunt get into a tiff?
 You don’t want minor issues such as these to spill over into other parts of the day, so helping to mitigate these issues as soon as they arrive will keep the day running smoothly.
-Obviously, you can’t fix every problem, but you can act as the mediator and play the “it’s my wedding day” card to keep any family issues at bay.
+Obviously, you can’t fix every problem, but you can act as the mediator and play the "it’s my wedding day" card to keep any family issues at bay.
 Also, be sure to keep people close by for wedding photos after the ceremony if you’re doing family pictures.
-“Keep an eye out for family members if they're doing photos after to make sure no one wanders off into the cocktail hour prematurely,” says Lee.
+"Keep an eye out for family members if they're doing photos after to make sure no one wanders off into the cocktail hour prematurely," says Lee.

 Give Out Your Groomsmen Gifts

 While you’re getting ready and throwing back a few beers to calm any pre-wedding jitters, hand out your groomsmen gifts.
-Doing it in the hotel suite or in the groom’s quarters at the venue also allows them to keep the gifts in a safe place until the wedding is over-unless the gifts are part of the wedding day look of course.
+Doing it in the hotel suite or in the groom’s quarters at the venue also allows them to keep the gifts in a safe place until the wedding is over—unless the gifts are part of the wedding day look, of course.

-While the wedding might be over, your responsibilities aren’t done quite yet.
+While the wedding might be over, your responsibilities aren't quite done yet.
 Here’s what a groom needs to do after the guests go home.

 Don’t Forget Your Belongings

 If you got ready in the groom’s quarters at the venue or the suite at the hotel, you want to make sure you grab any items you left in there before heading off to your honeymoon suite.
-“Helping to make sure you have everything you need after the wedding like making sure all of your personal items are loaded into the designated vehicle,” advises Taylor.
-While it’s not the end of the world if you leave a few things behind, it’s one less trip you have to make back to the venue the next day when you’ll probably be feeling exhausted and hungover.
+"Helping to make sure you have everything you need after the wedding is like making sure all of your personal items are loaded into the designated vehicle," advises Taylor.
+While it’s not the end of the world if you leave a few things behind, it’s one less trip you have to take back to the venue the next day when you’ll probably be feeling exhausted and hungover.

 If you rented your tux or suit, you’ll want to make sure you get it back to the store you got it from in a timely manner.
 There is likely a deadline for when your clothing items need to be returned to avoid paying a fee.
-If you’re jetting off on your honeymoon and have no way of returning the items on time, task your best man or another groomsmen with returning your wedding day attire.
+If you’re jetting off on your honeymoon and have no way of returning the items on time, task your best man or another groomsman with returning your wedding day attire.